Xia (Sixteen Kingdoms): Reign of Helian Bobo

-As the Xiongnu alleged that they descended from Yu the Great, Liu Bobo claimed descent from the Xia dynasty and founded the state of Great Xia, claiming the titles of Heavenly King and Grand Chanyu.
-The same year, he led his forces to subjugate the tribes in Shuofang.
-He briefly fought with the Southern Liang after they rejected a marriage alliance, dealing them a heavy defeat.
+As the Xiongnu alleged that they descended from Yu the Great, Liu Bobo claimed descent from the Xia dynasty and founded his own state of Great Xia, claiming the titles of Heavenly King and Grand Chanyu.
+The same year, he led his army to subjugate and forcibly unite the tribes of Ordos, including the Xuegan.
+He also briefly fought with the Southern Liang after they rejected his offer for a marriage alliance, dealing them a debilitating defeat.
 Despite his grudge against the Northern Wei, Bobo mainly concentrated his military efforts on the Later Qin.
-He refused to establish a capital in his early reign, instead choosing to lead a roving army and attacking Qin’s northern borders when least expected.
+He refused to establish a capital in his early reign, instead choosing to lead a roving army and attacking Qin's northern borders when they least expected.

-In 413, Bobo, believing that it was inappropriate to claim lineage of the Han dynasty through his maternal line, changed his family name from Liu to the prestigious-sounding name of Helian.
+In 413, Bobo, believing that it was inappropriate to claim lineage from the Han dynasty through his maternal line, changed his family name from Liu to the prestigious-sounding and Xiongnu-like family name of Helian.
 He also built his capital city of Tongwancheng at the southern edge of the Mu Us Desert.
 Construction of the city was reportedly brutal, with around 100,000 Han Chinese and tribal people being drafted to build the city.
 Remains of the city can still be seen today at Jingbian County, Shaanxi.
 In 414, Helian Bobo entered into an alliance with the Northern Yan in Liaoning, and in 415, with the Northern Liang in Gansu.

 The war with Xia greatly drained the Qin economy and military, with many of their key generals being killed in battle.
 In 417, the Eastern Jin commander, Liu Yu, conquered Qin, but the situation back at the Jin capital forced him to return and leave behind his generals to defend the Guanzhong region.
 In 418, Bobo invaded the Guanzhong, and due to violent infighting among the Jin generals, he inflicted them a catastrophic defeat and captured the region.

 A stone horse in Xi'an, Shaanxi (modern Chang'an) carved during Helian Bobo's reign in 424.

 In 419, Helian Bobo elevated himself to Emperor of Xia.
 Although the ancient capital, Chang’an, was under his control, he set up a Southern Administration there and kept Tongwancheng as his capital out of concern that the Northern Wei would invade the Ordos in his absence.
 Throughout his reign, Bobo is described in records as an extremely cruel ruler who often killed his subjects on impulse.
 In 424, a civil war broke out among his sons, which ended in him appointing Helian Chang as his new Crown Prince.